ztp-at/RKSV/README.md

 verify.py
 ---------
-	Usage: ./verify.py [state [continue|<n>]] [par <n>] [chunksize <n>] keyStore <key store> <dep export file> [<base64 AES key file>]
+	Usage: ./verify.py [state [continue|<n>]] [par <n>] [chunksize <n>] [json] <key store> <dep export file>
-	       ./verify.py [state [continue|<n>]] [par <n>] [chunksize <n>] json <json container file> <dep export file>
 	       ./verify.py state

-This script, when called with the `keyStore` command, verifies the given DEP export file.
+This script verifies the given DEP export file.
 The used certificates or public keys must be available in the given key store.
 If the DEP is valid the script prints a short success message, if it is not then the script will print an error message.

-If an AES key file is specified, the script will also check the turnover counter in each receipt.
+If the key store contains an AES key, the script will also check the turnover counter in each receipt.

-When the script is called with the `json` command it will instead read the certificates and the AES key from a cryptographic material container JSON file.

 When just `state` is specified, the script will emit the JSON for an empty verification state to stdout.

-If `state` is specified before the `keyStore` or `json` commands, the script expects a JSON state store on stdin and emits the modified store after verification to stdout.
+If `state` is specified before key store and DEP export file, the script expects a JSON state store on stdin and emits the modified store after verification to stdout.
 The state store can contain multiple cash registers but may only do so if the DEP belongs to a register in a GGS cluster.

 `state <n>` instructs the script to interpret the DEP as a continuation of the nth cash register in the read state.
 Verification will expect the first receipt